gavinmcfarland/plugma/README.md

 ## To Get Started

-Start by creating a plugin using the CLI:
+Start by creating a plugin from a template using the CLI:

 ```shell
 npm create plugma@latest my-plugin
 ```

-Choose a framework you'd like to create a plugin for and then:
+Follow the on-screen instructions and then:

 ```shell
 cd my-plugin